Dissident Prophet

-Dissident Prophet is an apocalyptic indie rock band from Birmingham, England.
-They have released six albums so far; We're Not Grasshoppers, in 1996; with a follow-up, 21st Century Spin (as Maccabees), released in 2002; Modern Man (as Maccabees), in 2005; Weapons of Mass Deception, in 2012; Red Moon Rising, in 2015.
-Their most recent album, Strange Days released on 24 October 2017.
+Dissident Prophet were an apocalyptic indie rock band from Birmingham, England.
+They released six albums: We're Not Grasshoppers, in 1996; with a follow-up, 21st Century Spin (as Maccabees), released in 2002; Modern Man (as Maccabees), in 2005; Weapons of Mass Deception, in 2012; Red Moon Rising, in 2015.
+Their last album, Strange Days released on 24 October 2017.

 History

-1994–1997: We're Not Grasshoppers
+1994–1997

-The band were signed by MGL Granite records after their second gig.
+MGL Granite Records signed the band after their second gig.
 Their sound is rooted in indie rock, and they have built a strong following through their live performances.
-Their debut single, "Generation X", was released on MGL records in 2004.
-They received widespread acclaim with single "Generation X", and multiple plays from the likes of BBC Radio 1's Mark Radcliffe and Johnnie Walker, Virgin, GLR, as well as MTV video coverage.
+Their debut single, "Generation X", was released on MGL Records in 1994.
+They received widespread acclaim with the single "Generation X", and multiple plays from the likes of BBC Radio 1's Mark Radcliffe and Johnnie Walker, Virgin, GLR, as well as MTV video coverage.
 The band toured nationally and supported numerous bands such as Babylon Zoo, Stiff Little Fingers, Ocean Colour Scene and Fish and received rave reviews in the likes of Melody Maker and Kerrang! ("Best Newcomers").

 The band followed with "Unconditional Love" and "Hang Him Round Your Neck" before the release of their first album We're Not Grasshoppers.

-MGL Granite records went bust soon after We're Not Grasshoppers was released, so the band didn't receive the support it needed to gain mainstream success.
+MGL Granite Records went bust soon after We're Not Grasshoppers was released, so the band did not receive the support it needed to gain mainstream success.

-2001–2006: Maccabees NOT The Maccabees
+2001–2006

 In 2001, the band regrouped, with Collin Burton replacing Simon Jason Smith on bass, Dave Odart replacing John Large on drums, and Melanie J. joining them on keyboards/vocals.
-A friend, Mike Doughty made an animated music video for their song "Man From The Sky".
+A friend, Mike Doughty, made an animated music video for their song "Man From The Sky".

 In 2002, with the band line-up change, they decided to take on the name Maccabees with the release of 21st Century Spin, which did well in the United States.
 "With 21st Century Spin, the unbashful Maccabees don't just remind us of Britain's immense musical talents, they prove that they're among them…with a head high above ground, profoundly aware of what's going on."

-In 2005, due to family commitments, Dave Odart was replaced by Robbie Maxwell on drums.
+In 2005, due to family commitments, Odart was replaced by Robbie Maxwell on drums.
 Modern Man was released.
+In 2006 most of the original band line-up were head-hunted (Simon Jason Smith, John Large, Tom Livemore) to play for Carina Round, as she toured America following her record deal with Interscope.
+With Livemore's departure to Hollywood, Jennings' friend Tom Rankin took over lead guitar duties for a few shows.
+At the end of the year, the band took a hiatus.
 The band name Maccabees caused confusion with The Maccabees (an indie rock band from Brighton), who went on to achieve mainstream success around the same time.
-That same year, most of the original band line-up were head-hunted (Simon Jason Smith, John Large, Tom Livemore) to play for Carina Round, as she toured America following her record deal with Interscope.
-With Tom Livemore's departure to Hollywood, Andy's friend Tom Rankin took over lead guitar duties for a few shows.
-At the end of the year the band took a hiatus.